ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

 1. Logon to the AutoAD windows VM

    - Username: administrator
-   - Password: default
+   - Password: your HPOC password

 2. We will add the following entries to DNS server

+   :::danger Create DNS Entry If Not Present

-   :::danger Use your HPOC cluster's IP Addresses
+   Use your HPOC cluster's IP Addresses only.

    The IP addresses in the following commands are used as an example.
 You should use IP address details that belong to your HPOC cluster.
 For information on locating your cluster IP see Getting Started [Networking](../intro.md#networking) section.